 Early Potty Training: My Experience

 I want to start by saying that all babies are different.
 My first baby took to early potty training flawlessly.
 We started when he was 4.5 months old and by his half birthday, he was consistently using the potty for 9 out of 10 times he needed to go.
-He was diaper free 90% of the time before 18 months and completely diaper free just before his second birthday.
+He was diaper free 90% of the time before 18 months.

 I’ll say it one more time, this method definitely will not work for all babies.
 I am very confident that it could work for many babies and it is worth trying, but it’s definitely not a sure thing.